Author: Andrew

 Battlefield 2: The Video Card Controversy Part 2

 Following the feedback received from the initial article: Battlefield 2: The Video Card Controversy, it appears this issue is far from clear and understood.
 Battlefield 2 requires new hardware in order to even startup, while in the past games have required new hardware in order to run smoothly at higher detail and resolution levels.
 Besides the fact that the minimum supported hardware, a Radeon 8500 is slower then the non-supported GeForce 4 Ti.
 With the upcoming release of Battlefield Modern Combat on the Xbox making this all the more laughable.
 Battlefield Modern Combat will be the Battlefield 2 Xbox port.
-The Xbox uses a tweaked version of the GeForce 3 running PS 1.3 and is programmed for in DirectX.
+The Xbox uses a tweaked version of the GeForce 3 running PS 1.3 and is programmed for DirectX.
 This is clearly showing that DICE can make the Battlefield 2 engine run on GeForce 3/4 Ti hardware.

 Upgrading